I’m going to tell you a little secret: starting a creative business doesn’t require any legal paperwork.

 - if your space is open to the public

-- what kind of business you are running
+- what kind of business you run

 This means what permits and licenses you’ll need to get vary drastically from place to place.
 And from business to business.